Curfews “Definitely Work”—If We Define “Work” as Increasing the Possibilities for Police Violence

 Historically, curfews have been used to suppress dissent and uprising.
 Most notably, when Black Americans protested in the streets in the 1960s to demand equal rights, cities responded with strict curfews.
 “People were shot and killed by police enforcing curfews,” Ritchie told me.
 “So the reaction of the young man you witnessed yesterday who said ‘we should go home’ is the intended impact.”

-In 1992, Los Angeles imposed curfews after the killing of Rodney King.
+In 1992, Los Angeles imposed curfews after the beating of Rodney King.
 The Los Angeles Times reported that the arrests for curfew violations and other “civil disturbance” offenses outnumbered those of looting, and that 51 percent of those arrested were Latino and 36 percent were Black.
 More recently, late-night curfews were put in place during the Occupy protests in 2011.
 But the magnitude of the curfews across major US cities in the past few days is pretty much unprecedented.

 There’s widespread confusion about the rules of the curfews, their carveouts, and their consequences—even for Ritchie, who also serves as a legal observer at marches and protests.
 She told me that a few days ago she and other legal observers didn’t know if they would be exempt from the curfew or not.
 At Mother Jones, we’ve scrambled to figure out if journalists are exempt in all locations.
 And while essential workers are supposed to be exempt from curfews across the country, many individuals are unclear about whether or not they classify as essential workers or how to prove to police why they’re outside.
 “Curfews are completely arbitrary in terms of the time, and completely arbitrary in terms of enforcement,” Ritchie says.